 Control: Rillion of people either lack access to a soft and sears supply of kinchong water or adequate sanitation.
-This contravenes their human right to water pathwayse (0) invest to searc invironmentally sustainable water services for those people who are least able to afford these services (2) Ensure, and this priority invision and software (dobal fitamane Water Searching fund meet the basic water needs of disadradiagad adv vulnerable people to "invision, haging and copings"
+This contravenes their human right to water pathwayse (0) invest to searc environmentally sustainable water services for those people who are least able to afford these services (2) Ensure, and this priority invision and software (dobal fitamane Water Searching fund meet the basic water needs of disadradiagad adv valuerable people to "invision, haging and copings"

 Action Two: Stears Improvements in the Condition of Watersheds.
 Streams Rivers and Aquifirs (patter: Many locations in the world are suffering a decline in the quantity and guality of surface and gravitation the integrity of Hora and fourna that Append on tradematic segments.
-This deterior attin, domains proper wellow and the integrity of Hora and fourna that Append on tradematic segments have an one of the auspices of UN-Water and the Flohal theman Water Sciencity Fund (2) France that solutions in tradematic selection and only a complete to integrate and the Hora and the origination of the solution and the state of the auspices of UN-Water and the Flohal theman Water Sciencity Fund (2) France the body had as on tradematic and the state of Fristwater systems.
-(3) Support these knowledge solutions through an milital UD) balow unstanded from the Land.
+This deterior attin, domains proper wellow and the integrity of Hora and fourna that Append on tradematic segments have a sub-provide the second Difference of the Appendix Stateman Difference of the Stateman and Appendix Stateman Difference the bould had as a fractional and the solid knowledge to built second the Field at the thousand deviate Second for a Difference that solid hord as the integration of Fishwater systems.
+(3) Support these knowledge solutions through an milital USD histor unstanded from the Land.

 Action Three: Secure better Water Planning, Management and Covernance Contest, Covernance failures is trons of planning, pricing and provision of urban and rural water services exist in most countries.
-Investment, to unperve the coverse and decision -induced quantify of water institutions, and to support these governance Pathways: (I) Develop review adaption and coversity dissonance solutions that are consistent with the QECD Pathways: (I) Develop review and our and activity dissonments powernance solutions that are consistent with the QECD Pathways: on Water bovernance.
-(2) Support these governance solutions through an initial (ISD) billion investment from the fund
+Investment, to unperve the coverise and decision-induced quantify of water institutions, and to support these governance Pathways: (I) Develop review adaption and covering descriptions that are consistent with the QECD Pathways: (I) Develop review adaption and covering descriptions there is no initial (SDP) blocks investment from the fund.